andb0t/CLIC_analysis/README.md

 ```shell
 python3 plot_data.py
 ```
 The required python3 packages are listed in `Pipfile`.
 In case you use pipenv, simply execute `pipenv install`.
+For conversion of `.dot` files to `.png` the `graphviz` package's `dot` command has to be available.